Skip to Main Content

 How are Healthcare Kickback Schemes Illegal?

-The federal government aggressively enforces violations of the Stark Law and the Anti-Kickback Statute, the two main laws that govern kickback schemes.
+The federal government aggressively enforces violations of the Stark Law and the Anti-Kickback Statute, the two main laws that govern a kickback scheme in healthcare.
 [1][2]

 The Anti-Kickback Statute ("AKS") expressly states that AKS violations constitute "false or fraudulent" claims under the False Claims Act, and violations of the Stark Law, also known as the "Physician Self-Referral Law", could also contribute to False Claims allegations if Medicare or Medicaid patients are involved.